google/bulk_fhir_tools/README.md

 * `bcda/`: [Deprecated: prefer the generalized bulkfhir package] A go client package for interacting with the [BCDA](https://bcda.cms.gov/).
 * `analytics/`: A folder with some analytics notebooks and examples.
 * `fhirstore/`: A go helper package for uploading to FHIR store.
-* `fhir/`: A go package with some helpful utilities for working with FHIR claims data.
+* `fhir/`: A go package with some helpful utilities for working with FHIR.

 ## Set up bulk_fhir_fetch on GCP